 - Nonresident vehicle registration.

-- Original registration or transfer of ownership when a vehicle fails the smog inspection.
-You must present the most recent failed smog inspection, BAR referee inspection appointment card, or proof that smog parts are on order.
-Note: Family member transfers are subject to the $50 TOP fee and 60–day limit when a biennial smogcertification is due for registration renewal.
+- Original registration or transfer of ownership when a vehicle fails a smog inspection.
+You must present the most recent failed smog inspection, Bureau of Automotive Repair (BAR) referee inspection appointment card, or proof that smog parts are on order.
+NOTE: Family member transfers are subject to the $50 TOP fee and 60-day limit when a biennial smog certification is due for registration renewal.